avalanchesass/avalanche/README.md

 By default every avalanche package is prepared for CSS extraction.
-Run `gulp styles:extract` to create the CSS files - you can find them in `css/extract`.
+Run `gulp styles:extract` to create the CSS files - you can find them in `dist-extract`.
 Alternatively you can start a watch task with CSS extraction
 enabled: `gulp watch:extract`.

 To make your custom packages CSS extraction ready, you have to add special